aleahfaa/Noughts-and-Crosses/README.md

 14. Mutex
 - `#ifdef MULTIPLAYER` — Shared memory is used in multiplayer mode to synchronize the game state between multiple processes.
 - `shm_open`, `ftruncate`, and `mmap` are used to allocate and map shared memory, making the game state accessible across different instances of the game.

+## Key Features
+1. Support both single-player and multiplayer modes.
+For single-player mode, the user will be played against the AI.
+2. The X and O has color.
+I am using red color for X and yellow color for O because both of them are safe for blindcolor people.
+3. Thread-safe operations for multiplayer support.
+4. Simple AI opponent that makes random moves.
+(I am planning to enhance the AI performance).
+5. Shared memory implementation for multiplayer functionality.

+## Main Components
+1. Game State Management
+Use a `GameState` struct to track the board, turns, and game status.
+2. Player Management
+Support both human and AI players.
+3. Board Rendering
+Displays a colored, formatted game board.
+4. Move Validation
+Ensure the moves are valid before applying them.
+5. Win Detection
+Check for winning conditions in rows, columns, and diagonals.

+## Notable Implementation Details
+1. Uses conditional compilation (`#ifdef Multiplayer`) to handle multiplayer-specific code.
+2. Implements thread safety using mutexes for multiplayer mode.
+3. Uses ANSI color codes for visual enhancement.
+4. Provides a simple numbered interface (1-9) for move selection.

+## Game Flow
+1. Player selects game mode (single/multiplayer).
+2. Player chooses their role (X or O).
+3. Game alternates between players until win/draw.
+4. Board updates after each move.
+5. Automatic win/draw detection after each move.